-There are two requirements to achieving the so-called V-shaped torso a.k.a.
-V-taper.
+There are two requirements to acquire a V-taper.

-Note: Many people, however, have trouble activating their lats and often end up lifting the weight with their arms only.
-As a result the back does not receive enough stimulation and fails to grow.
-If you suffer from the same problem, we advise you to read this post.
+Note: Many people have trouble activating their lats and lift the weight with their arms.
+As a result, the back does not receive enough stimulation to grow.
+If that’s you, read this article.

-Building the shoulders: The best exercise for your shoulders seems to be the overhead press done with a barbell or dumbbells.
+The best shoulder exercise is the overhead press.
 It’s a compound movement that also works the core, the triceps and the traps.

-You may add some lateral raises with dumbbells for your side delts and some isolation work for the rear delts but it’s definitely not mandatory.
+You may also add some lateral raises with dumbbells for your side delts, and some isolation work for the rear delts, but it’s definitely not mandatory.

-Losing body fat: The final step to achieving a V-taper is to lose body fat and get rid of those love handles.
-No matter how big your lats are, you will never have an impressive V-taper if your waist is huge.
-You need to have a really tight and small waist in order to pull off the V-shape look.
-That’s achieved through dieting and cardio.
+The final step to achieving a V-taper is to lose body fat and get rid of those love handles.
+You will never have an impressive V-taper if your waist is huge.
+The only way to acquire a small waist is to get ripped trough dieting and exercising.